na-na-hi/renget/archive/99iee.md

 628 H: The Celestium bickers over the state of Aurorai's mortals.
 Rojoris deems Aurorai too soft after centuries' worth of peace, to which Covernius and Auroia protest.
 629 H: Regis Altare inherits the top position of the Tempus Guild from his mentor, Polaris Tempest. aaa H: Grand Pontifex Damaso declares both the Tempus Guild and the Knights division of The Order heretics, along with those who actively mingle with them.
-630 H: Rojoris takes on the rest of the Celestium, fatally wounding Nijongis and Auroia, heavily wounding Covernius Absorbing the slain Celestians' power, the Dark Aurora is let loose and is sighted all over Aurorai aaa H: Negazion under Vermel Darkstar invades Aurorai, Covernius beckons two of his surviving children with Auroia to aid the mortals, Irys and Omega, and give them the promised weapons to bring down Rojoris
+630 H: Rojoris takes on the rest of the Celestium, fatally wounding Nijongis and Auroia, heavily wounding Covernius.
+Absorbing the slain Celestians' power, the Dark Aurora is let loose and is sighted all over Aurorai aaa H: Negazion under Vermel Darkstar invades Aurorai, Covernius beckons two of his surviving children with Auroia to aid the mortals, Irys and Omega, and give them the promised weapons to bring down Rojoris

 >*The game is currently in 630 Holomini.*